Jovito Palparan: Indictment and arrest

-On December 15, 2011, Palparan was indicted for 2 counts of kidnapping and serious illegal detention in connection with the abduction of still missing UP student activists Sherlyn Cadapan and Karen Empeño in 2006.
+On December 15, 2011, Palparan was indicted for 2 counts of kidnapping and serious illegal detention in connection with the abduction of Cadapan and Empeño in 2006.

 Despite claims that he would face all charges, he was caught attempting to leave the country on December 20, 2011, as a result of a hold departure order.
 He was not detained since the warrant was only released that afternoon and Palparan had gone into hiding.
 A manhunt was undertaken to find Palparan.
 A reward of PHP500,000 (approximately US$10,000) was posted for information leading to the capture of Palparan.
 Also charged were Lt.
 Col. Felipe Anotado and Master Sgt.
 Rizal Hilario, Staff Sgt.
 Edgardo Osorio.
 On January 5, 2012, the reward was raised to PHP1,000,000 (approximately US$20,000).
 On August 16, 2012, a PHP2 million reward was offered for information leading to Palparan's arrest.

 After years of hiding, Palparan was arrested by the National Bureau of Investigation in August 2014 in a neighborhood of Santa Mesa, Manila.
 Palparan did not resist arrest.

 On December 14, 2015, the Malolos Regional Trial Court (RTC) Branch 15 rejected Palparan's bid to be released on bail despite his plea that he is running for Senate.

 Conviction

-On September 17, 2018, Palparan and his associates, former lieutenant colonel Felipe Anotado and former staff sergeant Edgardo Osorio, were found guilty of kidnapping and serious illegal detention over the enforced disappearances of Cadapan and Empeno in 2006.
+On September 17, 2018, Palparan and his associates, former lieutenant colonel Felipe Anotado and former staff sergeant Edgardo Osorio, were found guilty of kidnapping and serious illegal detention over the forced disappearances of Cadapan and Empeno in 2006.
 The court sentenced them to reclusión perpetua and ordered each of them to pay ₱100,000 in civil indemnities and ₱200,000 for moral damages.

 Palparan appealed against his conviction the following day.
 On November 15, 2018, the Malolos City Regional Trial Court Branch 15 ultimately denied Palparan's plea, stating that Palparan failed to present new arguments in his motion for reconsideration filed on September 18 to convince the court to reverse its decision.

-In 2022, the Court of Appeals affirmed the conviction and modified the interests of the penalty, imposing a sentence of reclusión perpetua "without eligibility for parole" and "a 6-percent annual interest on the ₱300,000 civil indemnity and moral damages to be paid to the families of UP students Karen Empeño and Sherlyn Cadapan from the date of finality of the decision until full payment".
+In 2022, the Court of Appeals affirmed the conviction and modified the interests of the penalty, imposing a sentence of reclusión perpetua "without eligibility for parole" and "a 6-percent annual interest on the ₱300,000 civil indemnity and moral damages to be paid to the families of Cadapan and Empeño from the date of finality of the decision until full payment".